Reynato Puno: Freemason

-Chief Justice Reynato Puno is a freemason and Past Grand Master of the Grand Lodge of the Philippines.
-MW Reynato S. Puno PGM is from Hiram Lodge No. 88 and also a charter member of Jacques DeMolay Memorial Lodge No.305, and also a dual member of Dagohoy Lodge No. 84.
+Puno is a freemason and Past Grand Master of the Grand Lodge of the Philippines.
+MW Reynato S. Puno PGM is from Hiram Lodge No. 88, and also a charter member of Jacques DeMolay Memorial Lodge No.305, and also a dual member of Dagohoy Lodge No. 84.

 Supreme Court term

 On June 28, 1993, President Fidel V. Ramos appointed Puno as an Associate Justice of the Supreme Court at the age of 53.
 He would serve in that capacity for the next 13 years.
 Upon the retirement of Justice Josue Bellosillo in 2003, Puno became the Senior Associate Justice.

 Traditionally, the most senior Associate Justice was appointed to fill any permanent vacancy to the seat of the Chief Justice, though this tradition was not always observed.
 Upon the retirement of Chief Justice Hilario Davide Jr. in 2005, Puno, as the senior Associate Justice, was a leading candidate for appointment as the next Chief Justice.
 However, President Gloria Macapagal-Arroyo instead appointed Associate Justice Artemio Panganiban as Chief Justice, marking the first time in 20 years that the senior Associate Justice was bypassed.